U.S. Geological Survey Home AASG Logo USGS HOME CONTACT USGS SEARCH USGS

 Brief description

-The Geological Survey of Alabama is leading the extension of its East Gulf Coastal Plain initiative, to focus on stratigraphic units in the West Gulf Coastal Plain, including deposits in the Mississippi Embayment.
+The Geological Survey of Alabama is leading an extension of its East Gulf Coastal Plain initiative, to focus on stratigraphic units in the West Gulf Coastal Plain, including deposits in the Mississippi Embayment.
 Significant outcrop and subcrop differences in Mesozoic and Cenozoic strata are present throughout the stratigraphic section in these regions that comprise the northeastern, central, and western part of the northern Gulf of Mexico basin and these are reflected in the different nomenclature used by each state.

 Southeastern Atlantic Coastal Plain stratigraphic correlations -- Florida, Georgia, North Carolina, South Carolina, and Virginia